petermcLBL/fftx/README.md

 cd ~/work
 git clone https://www.github.com/spiral-software/fftx
 ```
-**NOTE:** Before attempting to build ensure you have set environment variable
+**NOTE:** Before attempting to build,
+ensure you have set environment variable
 **SPIRAL_HOME** to point to your **spiral-software** instance.

 Also set the environment variable **FFTX_HOME** to point to the directory where